Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 // Look up the index in the jump action list: if (jump == 1 && IsGrounded()) { directionY = 1; }

-// Apply the action results to move the agent gameObject.GetComponent<Rigidbody>().AddForce(
+// Apply the action results to move the Agent gameObject.GetComponent<Rigidbody>().AddForce(
     new Vector3(
         directionX * 40f, directionY * 300f, directionZ * 40f));